 If you suspect that you may be a victim or target of a scam or fraud, you are not alone and you can help put an end to the scam or fraud by reporting it.

-As a first step, report the matter to police.
+As a first step, report the matter to your local police.
 If you wish to remain anonymous, you can also submit a tip to Crime Stoppers

 has services to help you find a legal professional.

-In addition to the police, there are a number of organizations that you can contact for help, including the Financial Services Commission of Ontario (FSCO).
+There are a number of organizations that you can contact for help, including the Financial Services Commission of Ontario (FSCO).
+See below for a list of organizations.

 How FSCO Can Help

-FSCO handles complaints about individuals and/or companies operating in the insurance, mortgage brokering, credit unions and caisses populaires, pensions, and loan and trust corporation sectors.
-When it believes there may be non-compliance with legislation and regulations, FSCO conducts a thorough investigation.
+FSCO handles complaints about individuals and/or companies operating in the insurance, mortgage brokering, credit unions and caisses populaires, pensions, health service providers and loan and trust corporation sectors.
+When it believes there may be non-compliance with legislation and regulations, FSCO conducts a thorough complaint review.
 Depending on its findings, FSCO may take enforcement action.

 Toll free: 1-800-668-0128